Levothyroxine resistance

 Thyroid function tests, including measuring levels of thyroid-stimulating hormone (TSH), free thyroxine (T4), triiodothyronine (T3), and thyroid antibodies, can help determine if a patient is resistant to levothyroxine.

-See also Taking fosamax and levothyroxine
+See also Nifedipine levothyroxine

 2. Imaging Studies